 Now what made this so incredibly different was that it had a primary focus on live TV, rather than the more traditional streaming.

 This was a very novel idea because it was something that wasn’t being done at the time.
 While most are focused on media that is prerecorded, this was introduced with the idea of being able to stream live TV shows.

 Not just live TV shows either, but live television channels like ESPN, cartoon network, etc as they’re being broadcast normally.

 That’s part of true the appeal of Sling TV, because it allows you to watch live TV at any point in time; meaning you can even watch on the go be it via mobile or tablet.

 It also includes recording and playback capability for things you may have missed as well.
 Now there’s obviously some limitations with it so let’s get into that.

 One thing it doesn’t do is play every channel.
 Then delving even further, the types of channels that you do get, depends on which subscription option you choose.
 It offers blue which is the lower tier option with less channels, and then the orange service which offers more channels.

 Then you can add other specific channels that they offer depending on your preference.
 This would be a monthly subscription with the amount depending on what you chose.
-It offers a 7 day free trial too if you want to test it.

 How Do I Use It?